Add Abbott Labs to the list of corporations dumping American workers in favor of H-1B foreign workers.

 We hope her efforts succeed, in all respects.

 As always, your feedback on Reshoring News is welcome.
-Please email us at email@example.com, or tweet your thoughts at @PlanetMagpieIT on Twitter.
+Please email us at email@example.com to share your thoughts.